Hybrid Cloud Patterns are a natural progression from reference architectures with additional value.

 Some patterns include both a data center and one or more edge clusters.
 The diagram below outlines the general deployment flow of applications on an edge application.
 The edge OpenShift cluster is often deployed on a smaller cluster than the datacenter.
 Sometimes this might be a three node cluster that allows workloads to be deployed on the master nodes.
 The edge cluster might be a single node cluster (SN0).
 It might be deployed on bare metal, on local virtual machines or in a public/private cloud.
 Provision the cluster (see above)

 - Import/join the cluster to the hub/data center.
 Instructions for importing the cluster can be found [here].
-Your done.
+You’re done.

 When the cluster is imported, ACM on the datacenter will deploy an ACM agent and and agent-addon pod into the edge cluster.
 Once installed and running ACM will then deploy OpenShift GitOps onto the cluster.
 Then OpenShift GitOps will deploy whatever applications are required for that cluster based on a label.